-The DLF Forum Program Planning Committee received a record number of proposals for the 2015 DLF Forum in Vancouver.
-From June 29 through July 8, proposals will be open for public voting.
-DLF community members will be able to review titles and abstracts, and assign scores based on their interest in seeing certain presentations as part of the Forum.
-After voting closes, the Program Planning Committee will use the community’s input to inform its decisions about the conference program.
+During this period, community members will be able to review titles and abstracts, and cast votes based on their interest in seeing certain presentations as part of each of the three events.
+After voting closes, the program planning committees for each event will use the community’s input, in combination with results from a concurrent peer review process, to inform its decisions about the conference programs.

-The Forum Program Planning Committee will consider community voting results (taking into account both a proposal’s total score and the number of community votes it has received) among other factors when making final decisions on the 2015 DLF Forum program.
+The planning committees for each of the three events will consider community voting results (taking into account the number of community votes it has received) among other factors when making final decisions on the 2016 DLF Forum program.

 Thank you for helping to inform our selection process!